dudongdaoqi/LCAlertView/README.md

 1. uses for iphone and ipad
 2. it can rotate with the screen
 3. like the system alertview, use easy
+4. you can use block style in 2.0
+5. three kinds of animation mode:Default/FlipHorizontal/FlipVertical

 This alert provides a alertview like system using ARC model.